 The sidequest on the caveman level where you have to protect eggs from the raptors by running around and roasting them.
 The first time isn't that bad, because all the raptors appear all in a row.
 The second time, however, they attack in a more or less random order, forcing you to run back and forth across the area to kill them all.
 If you miss a single jump or take a wrong turn, you're screwed.

 The Alchemist side-quest.
 To start it's an escort mission with the mandatory stupid A.I that will walk into the enemy's range without even trying to avoid them.
+Said enemies are Earthshapers that Spyro's attacks have no effect on.
 To make matters worse if the guy went out of his cave and to the right he can completely avoid the enemies and reach his destination in half the time.
 The sidequest is especially notable in that, if you kill all the enemies first with Infinite Superflame, you can easily notice the Alchemist always follows the same, pre-determined path, that is programmed to run into every single enemy.
 That's right, you're supposed to escort him and keep him safe from all of them!

 To make matters worse, completing this side-quest leads directly to another side-quest which requires Spyro to know the headbash.
 If you beat this challenge before learning headbash, you'll have to do it all over again.

 The Crystal Popcorn is another difficult challenge, where the player had to collect more crystal pieces than Hunter, 10 during the first challenge, not that bad, 15 during the second, and Hunter's AI gets better too, also, leave the level without getting the second one, you'll have to do the first again.